 - Do you need deadlines in order to stick to a study schedule?

 - Different programs have different assessment formats; some have several assessments through the term, while others may only have one or two exams/papers to determine your overall grade.
 What assessment format would best help you to succeed?

 - How important is the location to you?

-- Why do certain areas of the world interest you more than others?
+- Why might certain areas of the world interest you more than others?

 - Which locations/programs would have the greatest access for your extracurricular/personal interests?

-- What do you personally want to get out of my study away experience?
+- What do you personally want to get out of your study away experience?

 - What sort of housing would you prefer?
-Options can include: residential halls, apartments, homestays
+Such as residential halls, apartments, homestays, etc.

 - Would you like to study in a rural environment?
 Urban environment?